-Prior to my academic career, I worked ten years for international advocacy and nongovernment organizations (NGOs) in Brazil, Cambodia and the United States.
+Prior to my academic career, I worked over ten years for international advocacy and nongovernment organizations (NGOs) in Brazil, Cambodia and the United States.
 This work focused on human trafficking, migration, labor exploitation, and child protection.
-I have a B.A. in Social Science from Washington State University, an M.S. in Anthropology from the University of North Texas, and an M.A./Ph.D. in Sociology from University of California Irvine.
+I have a B.A. in Social Science and Gender Studies from Washington State University, an M.S. in Anthropology from the University of North Texas, and an M.A./Ph.D. in Sociology from University of California Irvine.

 Field/Areas of Research: